dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

  >### Hypothesis Testing

 First let's try to understand what we mean by "Hypothesis".
 This kind of a general term to refer to a "claim" or a premise.
-We perform test to check the "Hypothesis".
+We perform test to check the "Hypothesis" hence the name "hypothesis testing".
+Now, this might seem ambigious because of how general definition is.
+That is an unfortunate consequence of trying to avoid attaching a concept to a specific example.
+Sometimes the concept seems way to abstract.

+**Null hypothesis:** This is denoted as $H_0$.
+This is accepted value (for now) for a parameter.

+**Alternative hypothesis:** This is denoted as $H_a$.
+This the hypothesis that need to be tested.